 Enroute you will visit Manos de la Comunidad, where you will catch glimpses of the heritage and authentic culture of the valley's Quechua communities.
-You'll be able to interact with the villagers, witness their day-to-day life and learn about weaving, pottery and jewelry making.
-By participating you will gain a deeper understanding of their skills and the significance of preserving these ancient techniques.
-You then continue to the Sacred Valley.
+You'll be able to interact with the villagers, witness their

 Please note, this day is at altitude.